Fell, Jesse W. Papers, 1829-1911 | Illinois History and Lincoln Collections

 This collection contains transcripts of Fell's correspondence with various associates, including Orville H. Browning, David Davis, Joseph Duncan, William L.D.
 Ewing, J.B.
 Foraker, Abraham Lincoln, John A. Logan, Richard J. Oglesby, John M. Palmer, John Reynolds, N.H.
 Ridgely, Leonard Swett, and Lyman Trumbull.
 This collection also contains transcripts of eulogies written for Fell, Fell's obituaries, and an original document nominating Fell as paymaster, signed by Abraham Lincoln, Secretary of War Edwin Stanton, and Adjutant General Lorenzo Thomas.

-Alice and Fannie Fell, of Normal, Ill., loaned the originals to the Survey for copying in 1913.
-The originals are now in the Library of Congress.
+Alice and Fannie Fell, of Normal, Illinois, loaned the originals to the Illinois History Survey for copying in 1913.
+The originals are now held in the Library of Congress.
 Transcripts of the Iowa manuscripts were acquired in 1957 from Dr. Helen E. Marshall of Illinois State University.